 Last Updated on

 Albania is a fascinating place with many interesting daily routines and cultural facts.
-After spending 4 months living there I have learnt so much about the history and some of the daily rituals that people do here.
+From my local friends and extended family, I have learnt so many interesting facts about Albanian culture and history, and some of the daily rituals that people do here.

 Here are 13 interesting and fun facts about Albania!